bgotama/bgotama.github.io/content/research/methods.md

   population-based methods, producing Pareto fronts rather than a single answer
 - Single-objective and mixed-integer formulations where the problem allows
 - Surrogate-assisted optimization when each simulation evaluation is expensive
-- Decision support on the Pareto front: how to choose one point and defend it
+- Decision support on the Pareto front (multi-criteria decision making tools): how to choose one point and defend it

 ## 5. Assessment